South West Rail Link

 - The view from the drivers cab of a passenger train using the new northern flyover

-Information on current construction activity is available for Glenfield Transport Interchange and Glenfield to Leppington Rail Line on the current works page.
+Information on track closedown works for the SWRL and Glenfield Transport Interchange are on the current works page.

 A map overview is available in the SWRL at a Glance (pdf 3.5MB).